Mick Foley: Feud with Randy Orton (2003–2004)

+Various feuds (2005–2006)

-Foley appeared as a color commentator at WWE's ECW One Night Stand, which aired on June 12, 2005, and subsequently renewed his contract with WWE.
-Foley returned in 2005 in a match where fans were able to vote on which persona he would appear as—Mankind, Dude Love, or Cactus Jack—against Carlito at Taboo Tuesday.
-The fans voted for Mankind, who went on to win the match- this was the last time Foley ever wrestled as Mankind.
+Foley appeared as a color commentator at WWE's ECW One Night Stand on June 12, 2005, and subsequently renewed his contract with WWE.
+Foley returned in a match where fans were able to vote on which persona he would appear as—Mankind, Dude Love, or Cactus Jack—against Carlito at Taboo Tuesday on November 1.
+The fans voted for Mankind, who went on to defeat Carlito- this was the last time Foley ever wrestled as Mankind.
 On the February 16, 2006 episode of Raw, Foley returned to referee the WWE Championship match between Edge and John Cena.
-After Cena won, Edge attacked Foley, and the following week, Foley (who from now on would resemble Cactus Jack in his wrestling show appearances and matches, but would still wrestle under his own name) challenged Edge to a hardcore match at WrestleMania 22.
+After Cena won, Edge attacked Foley, and the following week, Foley (who from now on would resemble Cactus Jack in his wrestling show appearances and matches, but would still wrestle under his own name) challenged Edge to a hardcore match at WrestleMania 22 on April 2.
 In the intensely brutal match, the heavily bloodied and thumbtack-covered Edge defeated Foley after spearing him through a flaming table, where both performers suffered second-degree burns after anti-flame material was sweated off of both performers and was not applied to the flaming table, at their own request.
-In the weeks after the match, an "impressed" Foley turned heel and allied himself with Edge against the newly rejuvenated ECW.
-At ECW One Night Stand, Foley, Edge and Lita defeated Terry Funk, Tommy Dreamer and Beulah McGillicutty in a violent and brutal tag-team hardcore match, which included a spot where Funk hit Foley with a barbed wire 2x4 plank lit on fire, and the flame latched onto Foley, and he then fell onto a plywood board covered in more barbed wire.
+In the weeks after the match, an "impressed" Foley aligned himself with Edge against the newly rejuvenated ECW on the May 8 episode of Raw, turning heel in WWE for the first time since 1998.
+At ECW One Night Stand on June 11, Foley, Edge and Lita defeated Terry Funk, Tommy Dreamer and Beulah McGillicutty in a violent and brutal tag-team hardcore match, which included a spot where Funk hit Foley with a barbed wire 2x4 plank lit on fire, and the flame latched onto Foley, and he then fell onto a plywood board covered in more barbed wire.